internetguru/laravel-common/README.md

 ### System Messages

-> The `messages` Blade component renders system success messages and errros messages.
+> The `messages` Blade component renders system success messages and error messages.

 Include the component in your Blade template where you want the system messages to appear: